Os-ca-r/Sakura/README.md

 <h1>Sakura</h1>

 Sakura is a Japanese Restaruant located in Jackson, TN.
-This website is created by: Oscar Zheng, Daniel Doumitt, and Kevin Olvera.
+This website is created by: RBS (Oscar Zheng (Team Leader), Daniel Doumitt, and Kevin Olvera.)
-Inspired by their original <a href="https://www.sakurajackson.com/">website</a>
+Inspired by their original <a href="https://www.sakurajackson.com/">website</a>.

 <h1>Oscar Zheng</h1>
         I created the design for the index page;<br>